mascot-vis/mascot-vis.github.io/content/tutorials/join/index.md

 weight: 30
 ---

-Atlas offers three primary operations to generate marks or glyphs by data: repeat, divide, and densify.
+Mascot offers three primary operations to generate marks or glyphs by data: repeat, divide, and densify.
 To explain how these operations work, let's use the dataset in the [diverging bar chart example](../../tutorials/example/).
 The data table consists of three columns: Age Group, Response, and Percentage (percentage of people with a particular response within an age group):

 {{< figure src="data.png" width="350px" alt="Survey Response Dataset" caption="" class="border-0 mx-auto text-center" >}}